19 min read

 O-1 Visa: Extraordinary Ability for Temporary Employment

-The O-1 visa is for individuals with extraordinary ability or achievements who need temporary work authorization.
-While similar to EB-1A in its requirements, O-1 provides a non-immigrant pathway that can be extended indefinitely.
+TheO-1 visa is for individuals with extraordinary ability or achievements who need temporary work authorization.
+While similar to EB-1A in its requirements, the O-1 offers a non-immigrant pathway with unlimited extensions.

 Who Qualifies: Individuals who have risen to the top of their field in science, education, business, athletics (O-1A), or arts and entertainment (O-1B).
 You must demonstrate extraordinary ability through sustained national or international acclaim.